 Keeping it neutral or monochromatic will make the atmosphere of your space light, bright, and soft.
 Since these colors blend well with most décor schemes, you have the freedom to redecorate and swap out furniture without having to worry about replacing art.

 Regardless of the size of your home, you can add layers of character by placing works in the room's most unassuming spots.
-Small works can be stacked on a wall.
 A bold piece can stand alone on your bathroom door.
 Incorporate small pieces onto your bookshelf.
 Katy Krantz's ceramics and Ali Beletic's paintings are perfect for this.